Oculus Quest and Rift S Launch on May 21st, Pre-Orders Now Available

 “Our first all-in-one VR gaming system, Quest delivers the freedom of completely untethered movement in VR.
 For those with a Windows 10 PC and graphics card suited to PC gaming, Rift S gets you into the most immersive content that VR has to offer.
 Choose the headset that best fits your needs,” Oculus says in a company blog post.

 Both the Rift S and Quest headset make use of Oculus’ Insight tracking technology, which is capable of translating a user’s movements into VR no matter which way they are facing and provides a full room-scale tracking while eliminating the time-consuming hassle of setting up sensors around the playspace.
 Rift S and Quest also share the same newly redesigned Touch controllers, which are tracked by the built-in camera sensors on each headset.

 Pre-orders for both the Quest and Rift S headset are available now at oculus.com, as well as through Oculus’ retail partners like Amazon, Best Buy, Newegg, Walmart, and GameStop in the US, and Currys PC World, FNAC, MediaMarkt in the UK and EU.
-Orders are expected to ship by May 21st, when the two headset are released.
+Orders are expected to ship by May 21st when the two headsets are released.